Nuclear War With North Korea: Mike Pence Assures Japan Of United States’ ‘Iron-Clad’ Alliance

 A nuclear war between North Korea and the U.S. seems imminent.
-Vice-President Mike Pence, however, is doing something about it, Reuters reports.
+Vice President Mike Pence, however, is doing something about it, Reuters reports.

 Pence, who arrived in Tokyo from South Korea, reassured Japan of the United States’ commitment to uphold their “iron-clad” alliance amidst the rising tensions between North Korea and the U.S. According to reports, Kim Jong-un might retaliate against Tokyo and Seoul if the U.S. decides to take military action against the regime in response to North Korea’s insistence to conduct missile tests.